hackle/blogger/src/raw/presso-pragmatic-unit-testing.md

 Overrated as in "I know so many advanced techniques and tricks, I can write unit tests better than anybody else"

 My take on this though, is that there is no and should not be "advanced unit testing" pe se.
-There are bad practices, which include "good" practices, especially "perfect" practices, but in daily programming for most of us, there should be no rocket science in unit testing.
+There are bad practices, which ironically are called "good" practices, especially "perfect" practices, but in daily programming for most of us, there should be no rocket science in unit testing.

 When these ideas are put plainly though, we know the answer is not in the extremes - that's where pragmatism comes in handy.